 Less ego driven, humbler, more intimate, and introspective, my renewed practice aims at questioning the significance of success and of my ambitions, as well as the political, social, spiritual, and environmental functions and responsibilities of art making.

-- Not having a car (but cycling, walking and busing instead).
+Not having a car (but cycling, walking, using public transport instead).

-- Not reading literature written by white male authors (but privileging women’s literature instead).
+Not reading most literature written by white male authors (privileging women’s literature instead).

 These are forms of everyday poetic resistance/acceptance that use the body as my main medium.
 Imaginatively provoking the chance of sensations, they trust intuition and collaborate with the knowledge embedded in the tissue of our bodies.